void4/DiscordMUDBot/README.md

 If you want to connect to the server the old school way, read this: [MANUAL.md](MANUAL.md)

-### Usage
+### Run the bot

-Now that the server is running, start the bot
+Now that the server is running, start the bot with

 `python bot.py`